 Can I use a different protein powder?

-You can, but the result will be different, and I can’t say if it will be as good as with Vitally Vegan protein powder.
+You can, but the result will be different, and I can’t say if it will be as good as with Form Nutrition protein powder.

-The Salted Caramel Flavor from Vitally Vegan is extremely creamy, delicious, not overly sweet like some other protein powders, and does not contain ANY artificial flavors or sweeteners.
+The Salted Caramel Flavor from Form Nutrition is extremely creamy, delicious, not overly sweet like other protein powders, and does not contain ANY artificial flavors or sweeteners.

-It brings the Vegan Fudge to an entirely new level, not just by flavor but also by nutrition.
+It brings the vegan fudge to a new level, not just by flavor but also by nutrition.

 Can I use something other than date syrup?

-I haven’t tried with a different sweetener, but agave or maple syrup should work fine, too.
+I haven’t tried it with a different sweetener, but agave or maple syrup should work fine, too.